danielholgate/dataplex-catalog-connectors/managed-connectivity/README.md

-# BigQuery Universal Catalog - Managed Connectivity Metadata Connectors
+# Connectors for BigQuery Universal Catalog

-These connectors extrcact from the following external systems into BigQuery Universal Catalog, based on the [Managed connectivity framework](https://cloud.google.com/dataplex/docs/managed-connectivity-overview)
+These connectors extract metadata from external systems into [BigQuery Universal Catalog](https://cloud.google.com/dataplex/docs/catalog-overview) in order to enhance the collection of metadata which occurs for services on Google Cloud.

-Disclaimer: These connectors are not official Google products and are provided on an as-is basis
+Disclaimer: These connectors are not official Google products and are provided on an as-is basis.

 ## Connector List